-and men employees.
+should also take the lead and spend more effort to encourage employers of the private sector to adopt more family friendly practices, such as flexible working schedules for both women and men employees.
 Flexibility in working hours helps female workers to manage the demands of both work and family and allow their male family members to take a fair share of the domestic duties.

-25. For those middle and old age women who left the labour force due to the limitation of job opportunities and age discrimination, the Government should provide more training to upgrade their vocational skills and enhance their employability, and eliminate age discrimination through education and legislation.
+28. For those middle and old age women who left the labour force due to the limitation of job opportunities and age discrimination, the Government should provide more training to upgrade their vocational skills and enhance their employability, and eliminate age discrimination through education and legislation.

-(b) Foreign domestic helpers 26.
-Foreign domestic helpers are prone to the risk of being abused and sexually harassed by their employer or employers' family members.
-The EOC urges the HKSAR Government to adopt more proactive measures to disseminate information to the foreign domestic helpers upon their arrival or issuance of working visa about their rights and how to seek help in case of abuse or sexual harassment.
+(b) Foreign domestic workers 29.
+Foreign domestic workers are prone to the risk of being abused and sexually harassed by their employer or employers' family members.
+The EOC urges the HKSAR Government to adopt more proactive measures to disseminate information to the foreign domestic workers upon their arrival or issuance of working visa about their rights and how to seek help in case of abuse or sexual harassment.

 Equal Opportunities Commission

-February 2014
+July 2014

-12
+13